Sabarnika/flight-booking-system/README.md

 Flight Management: Administrators have the ability to manage flight schedules, including adding new flights, updating existing ones, and canceling or rescheduling flights when necessary.

-User Management: Administrators can oversee user accounts, handle bookings, and address any inquiries or issues raised by users.
+User Management: Administrators can oversee user accounts, handle bookings made by users.

 ## Tech Stacks Used